Nuitka/Nuitka/README.rst

   building cleanups, core stuff.

 - Khalid Abu Bakr: Submitted patches for his work to support MinGW and Windows, debugged the issues, and helped me to get cross compile with MinGW from Linux to Windows.
-This was quite a difficult stuff.
+This was quite difficult stuff.

 - Liu Zhenhai: Submitted patches for Windows support, making the inline Scons copy actually work on Windows as well.
 Also reported import related bugs, and